CarlsonCody/CarlsonCody/README.md

 - **Software Development**: Building robust and scalable applications.
 - **Cybersecurity**: Ensuring the integrity, confidentiality, and availability (I.E the CIA) of data.
-- **AI and Machine Learning**: Exploring the potentials of intelligent systems.

 ## Skills